-Key Information - for explanatory notes, see Appendix A

-ee Appendix A

-1 November 2022 to 6 January 2023

-21 February 2023

-15 March 2023

-Laura Milsom, Head of Sixth Form

--

-878-4182

-11 to 18

-Academy secondary school with sixth form for post-16 provision

-Ivy Education Trust

-Year 7 and Year 12

-180 in Year 7 25 in Year 12

-No

-No

-No

-No

-Yes - see below

-Yes - if the LA accepts that there are no other means to enable

-attendance and engagement in further education.

-Teignmouth Community School may provide transport assistance to families whose children live further than a walking distance of 3 miles and within its designated area.
-See also Education Transport below .

-D-CAF5 form below, at devon.cc/applicationforms or by calling 0345

-155 1019 or from the school office Not for Post-16 education.
+Key Information - for explanatory notes, se Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 21 February 2023 Policy published on school website 15 March 2023 Policy contact name and position Laura Milsom, Head of Sixth Form Amendments after determination - Department for Education school number 878-4182 Age range 11 to 18 Type of school Academy secondary school with sixth form for post-16 provision 1 Admissions authority Ivy Education Trust Normal round intake Year 7 and Year 12 Published Admission Number 2024-25 180 in Year 7 25 in Year 12 2 Priority for children to another setting No Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes - if the LA accepts that there are no other means to enable Devon County Council 3 attendance and engagement in further education. , 3.9 Teignmouth Community School may provide transport assistance to families whose children live further than a walking distance of 3 miles and within its designated area.
+See also Education Transport below.
+Application Form D-CAF5 form below, at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office Supplementary Information Form Not for Post-16 education.
 All candidates - internal and external - will be required to complete an Options Form to indicate the courses they wish to study.
 This is not an application form and does not affect the decision whether a place can be offered to an external candidate.

-No - students are expected to abide by a dress code
+Uniform No - students are expected to abide by a dress code Academic criteria to access courses Level 2 Courses All courses are for students who attain GCSEs Grade 3-1 including Maths and English.
+Students should have an interest in the course they choose.
+Work Skills BTEC Certificate in Employability including 1 day a week work experience.
+Certificate in Sport NCFE Light Vehicle Maintenance IMI Construction & the Built Environment Digital Games Production Level 3 BTEC Courses 5 grade 4s or above at GCSE, at least grade 4 in GCSE English and/or Mathematics.
+Business & Enterprise- Grade 4 in GCSE Maths due to a mandatory finance module.

-&lt;sup>1 See the separate admissions policy for years 7 to 11.
-The PAN for Year 12 is for external applicants only.
+1 See the separate admissions policy for years 7 to 11.
+2 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.
-For Devon-resident young people.
+3 For Devon-resident young people.
 Where the school is further than a walking distance of 3 miles.
 See the Education Transport Policy for full details.